 Q: Is there any other advice you like to offer new expat arrivals?

 A: As with any foreign culture, being open and flexible is so important.
-When something frustrates you, remind yourself that the customs and culture are just different than what you know.
+When something frustrates you, remind yourself that the customs and culture are just different from what you know.
 Feel free to compare and contrast, but try not to complain – accept the differences.
 Be prepared to make a lot of mistakes, and laugh at yourself.
 Take advantage of the opportunities that come your way, even if they sound a little crazy.
 Japan is a great country to live in and explore – enjoy the experience!

 – Interviewed August 2010